Norman Thomas: Electoral politics

 Thomas ran for office five times in quick succession on the Socialist ticket—for governor of New York in 1924, for mayor of New York in 1925, for New York State Senate in 1926, for alderman in 1927, and for mayor of New York again in 1929.
 In 1934, he ran for the US Senate in New York and polled almost 200,000 votes, then the second-best result for a Socialist candidate in New York state elections; only Charles P. Steinmetz polled more votes, almost 300,000 in 1922 when he ran for State Engineer.

 Thomas's political activity also included attempts at the US presidency.
 Following Eugene Debs's death in 1926, there was a leadership vacuum in the Socialist Party.
 Neither of the party's two top political leaders, Victor L. Berger and Hillquit, was eligible to run for president because of their foreign birth.
 The third main figure, Daniel Hoan, was occupied as mayor of Milwaukee, Wisconsin.
 Down to approximately 8,000 dues-paying members, the Socialist Party's options were limited, and the little-known minister from New York with oratorial skills and a pedigree in the movement became the choice of the 1928 National Convention of the Socialist Party.

 The 1928 campaign was the first of Thomas's six consecutive campaigns as the presidential nominee of the Socialist Party.
-As an articulate and engaging spokesman for democratic socialism, Thomas had considerably greater influence than the typical perennial candidate.
+As an articulate and engaging spokesman for democratic socialism, Thomas had considerably greater influence than the typical perennial candidate, but never achieved Debs's level of popularity, topping out at 2.23% of the vote in the realignment election of 1932.
 Although most upper- and middle-class Americans found socialism unsavory, the well-educated Thomas—who often wore three-piece suits and looked and talked like a president—gained grudging admiration.

 Thomas frequently spoke on the difference between socialism, the movement he represented, and communism and revolutionary Marxism.
 His early admiration for the Russian Revolution had turned into energetic anti-Stalinism.
 (Some revolutionaries thought him no better; Leon Trotsky criticized Thomas on more than one occasion.)

 He wrote several books, among them his passionate defense of World War I conscientious objectors, Is Conscience a Crime?, and his statement of the 1960s social democratic consensus, Socialism Re-examined.